-Masculinity vs. femininity (MVF) seeks to bring out the discernible gender considerations in different NCs.
-According to Hofstede et al. (2010), a highly masculine culture tends to encourage assertiveness and competiveness in individuals and within social groups.
+MVF seeks to bring out the discernible gender considerations in different NCs.
+According to Hofstede, Hofstede and Minkov (2010), a highly masculine culture tends to encourage assertiveness and competitiveness in individuals and within social groups.
 Masculine societies are more achievement-oriented and heroic.
-In contrast, feminine-oriented cultures value quality of life, where people and their environment are actually very important matters of concern (Hofstede, 1980).
+In contrast, feminine-oriented cultures value the quality of life, where people and their environment are very important matters of concern (Hofstede, 1980).

-According to the PMI (2017), PM approaches usually offer a framework that supports the adequate management of human resources (e.g., interpersonal relationships, issues resolution, team-building activities, ground rules, recognition and rewards, etc.) that may be impacted on by gender roles divergence (masculinity) or convergence (femininity) in a country.
+According to the PMI (2017), PM approaches usually offer a framework that supports the adequate management of human resources (e.g., interpersonal relationships, issues resolution, team-building activities, ground rules, recognition and rewards, etc.) that may be impacted by gender roles divergence (masculinity) or convergence (femininity) in a country.
 Construction projects can be implemented in adequate environments that comply with the underlying dimension pole (masculinity or femininity) of the country.
-Therefore, CPM is expected to be effective independent of the masculine or feminine dimension of a nation (Bredillet et al., 2010).
+Therefore, CPM is expected to be effective independent of the masculine or feminine dimension of a nation (Bredillet, Yatim and Ruiz, 2010).
 Thus, our third hypothesis states: